Principles underlying efficient exciton transport unveiled by information-geometric analysis

-As shown in Fig.~\ref{fig:Robustness}b, once we move away from the idealized degenerate linear chain to random geometries with disorder in other model parameters, the importance of tuning the on-site energies dominates that of network geometry, regardless of the adopted efficiency measure.
-By comparing with the vertical lines in Fig.~\ref{fig:Robustness}a, we see that the transition of importance from on-site energies to network geometries for stronger couplings -- as seen in panel (a) -- no longer occurs, even for $r=1\units{nm}$, with average nearest-neighbour couplings approaching $100\units{meV}$.
-Whilst all three distributions show the trend of positions becoming slightly more important with decreasing sphere radii, we nonetheless conclude that the energies remain far more important on average.
-Previous studies have argued that, for photosynthetic systems under incoherent illumination, only steady-state transport properties are relevant~\cite{QT:KassalCoherentClassification,QT:UniversalOriginENAQT}.
-Our steady-state current measure in Fig.~\ref{fig:Robustness}b shows that our results also hold under this condition.
+As shown in Fig.~\ref{fig:Robustness}b, upon moving away from the idealized degenerate linear chain towards disordered model parameters, the importance of tuning the on-site energies dominates that of network geometry, regardless of the adopted efficiency measure.
+By comparing with the coloured vertical lines in Fig.~\ref{fig:Robustness}a, we see that the transition from importance of on-site energies to network geometries at stronger couplings -- as seen in panel (a) -- no longer occurs, even for $r=1\units{nm}$, where average nearest neighbour couplings approach $100\units{meV}$.
+Whilst all three efficiency measures show positions becoming slightly more important with decreasing sphere radii, we nonetheless conclude that, on average, tuning the on-site energies remains far more important for achieving efficient transport .

-Finally, we compare our insights into the importance of on-site energies vs.~coherent couplings against experimentally estimated Hamiltonians for the photosynthetic Fenna-Matthews-Olsen (FMO) complex, see Ref.~\cite{QT:EfficiencyFromENAQT} and the SI of~\cite{QT:ExperimentHamValues}.
-For both these Hamiltonians, the average magnitude of the coherent nearest neighbour coupling is calculated to be $0.0065\units{eV}$ and $0.0078\units{eV}$, respectively.
-Our analysis lets us infer that the on-site energies, rather than geometric considerations, are the most influential in determining the dynamical transport properties generated by these Hamiltonians.
+Finally, since the magnitude of inter-site couplings in typical photosynthetic system is $\lesssim 10 \units{meV}$, our results suggest that on-site energy tuning, rather than molecular geometry, is primarily responsible for the impressive efficiency of natural photosynthetic processes.
+See SM~\cite{Note1} for an extended discussion of experimental platforms to which our results apply.